New Call for Proposals for Training National Judges in EU Competition Law (SMP-COMP-JUDG-2022)

 Greece:- Iannis Symplis - Council of State, Athens

-Ireland:- Liam McKechnie, Supreme Court
+Ireland:- Max Barrett, High Court, following the retirement of Liam McKechnie, from the Supreme Court

 Luxembourg: - Théa Harles-Walch, Court of Appeal, Luxembourg